ElGonan/carssification_AI/README.md

 <p align="center"><em>Figure 1.
 Dataset Distribution (Train)</em></p>

+each instance is from a fixed size (254x254 pixles) and they are already separated in folders by class, so to preprocess the data, the `ImageDataGenerator` class from Keras was used.
+This class allows for easy loading and preprocessing of images, including data augmentation techniques to improve the model's generalization capabilities.

-each instance is from a fixed size (254x254 pixles) and they are already separated in folders by class, so the preprocessing steps are minimal, only requiring to define a batch size which is set to 16[[7](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf)] and to define a class mode which is set to 'categorical' since the model is a multiclass classification model.
+The definition of the batch size which is set to 16[[7](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf)] and to define a class mode which is set to `categorical` since the model is a multiclass classification model.

 The Validation and test sets are also already separated as follows: